minazou67/apidoc-on-maven-site-samples/README.md

 # Sample of RESTful API documentation on maven site

-This is a RESTful API documentation on maven site of sample applicationon using Springfox.
+This is a Sample of RESTful API documentation on maven site.

 ## Environment